 Based off of a majority of the reviews we read, the setup itself is not difficult, but the execution is not the most user friendly.
 Users must plug the speaker in and connect it to the Alexa app on their smartphone or tablet.

 This is where the problems starts to occur.
 Most reviews noted that the Bluetooth seemed a bit buggy, meaning they could not get the speaker to connect to their Echo(s) or smartphone on the first try.
 That said, it did connect after a few tries.

 Okay, but overall, was it easy to use?

 From what we can tell, after you have the speaker set up, it is extremely easy to use.
 Ask Amazon Alexa enabled devices (Echo & Echo Plus) to stream / play music and the Echo subwoofer will work its magic.
 That’s all there is too it from a general usability standpoint.

-Based off of everything we have seen and heard about the Amazon Echo subwoofer, I would venture to say it offers a good value.
+Based off of everything we have seen and heard about the Amazon Echo subwoofer, I would venture to say it offers a good value and is worth.
 The price is not too high and the sound quality / performance is above average.

 The ability to connect two Amazon Echos to the speaker is a neat feature, allowing users to have ultimate control over the sound emitted from the subwoofer.

 However, I am concerned about many initial reports of difficulty in getting the sub to connect.
 Once connected, seems things fine, but I would expect better usability from Amazon.

 All things considered, the sub seems like it’s going to find a welcome home within the Amazon smart home family.
 At this price point, it’s not cheap, but not expensive either.
 It’s a great way to add more well-rounded sound to your home.

 Amazon Echo Subwoofer Specifications